Sing "Yesterday" for Me: Anime

 An anime television series adaptation was announced in the 10th issue of Grand Jump magazine on April 17, 2019.
 Produced by DMM.futureworks and Doga Kobo, the series is directed by Yoshiyuki Fujiwara, with Fujiwara and Jin Tanaka writing the scripts, Junichirō Taniguchi designing the characters, Mami Aida and Kyōko Nagata designing the props, and Kenji Tamai, agehasprings, and Takaaki Kondō composing the music.
-It aired from April 4 to June 20, 2020 on TV Asahi's new anime programming block NUMAnimation, Abema, and BS Asahi.
-The series ran for 12 episodes, airing on television and streaming simultaneously on Abema, which the latter also includes extra segments for half the episodes for a total of six.
+It aired from April 5 to June 21, 2020, on TV Asahi's then brand new NUMAnimation programming block, as well as BS Asahi.
+The series ran for 12 episodes, airing on television and streaming simultaneously on Abema, with six additional mini-episodes exclusively available on the platform.